Paramètres d'affichage

 What happens next?

-• If the result is "insufficient" (below 20 points and/or with an eliminatory fault), you will have to retake the exam and choose a new date with your driving school.
+• If the result is "insufficient " (below 20 points and/or with an eliminatory fault), you must retake the exam and choose a new date with your driving school.

-• If the result is "favourable" (20 points minimum and no eliminatory fault), you have succeeded, congratulations!
-You can then download your driver's license examination certificate (CEPC).
+• If the result is "favorable" (20 points minimum and without any disqualifying faults), you have passed, congratulations!
+You can download your driving license examination certificate (CEPC) here.

 a mugniera mugnierAdmin